Joyce750526/OOP-team-profile-generator/draft.README.md

 ### Walkthrough Video: 32%

-* A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.
+* A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your REA DME file.

 * The walkthrough video must show all four tests passing from the command line.